tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Week 1/notes.md

 Sets are usually denoted by capital letters and their elements are listed with curly braces.
 For example the set A containing elements 1, 2 and 3 can be written as A = {1,2,3....}

+---

+#### The listing method and rule of inclusion

+1. Listing Method (Roster method)

+- You list all the elements if a set explicitly separated by commas, and place them inside curly braces {}
+- This method shows exactly which elements are in the set

+Example:

+A = {2,4,6,8}

+- Set A contains exactly 2,4,6 and 8